Edward Marjoribanks, 2nd Baron Tweedmouth of Edington1

 Consanguinity Index=0.0%

-Lady Georgiana Elizabeth Spencer-Churchill was born on 14 May 1860 at 10 St. James's Square, St. James's, London, England.2 She was the daughter of Sir John Winston Spencer-Churchill, 7th Duke of Marlborough and Lady Frances Anne Emily Vane.1 She married Richard George Penn Curzon, 4th Earl Howe, son of Richard William Penn Curzon-Howe, 3rd Earl Howe and Isabella Maria Katherine Anson, on 4 June 1883 at St. George's Church, St. George Street, Hanover Square, London, England.2 She died on 9 February 1906 at age 45.1
+Lady Georgiana Elizabeth Spencer-Churchill was born on 14 May 1860 at 10 St. James's Square, St. James's, London, EnglandG.2 She was the daughter of John Winston Spencer-Churchill, 7th Duke of Marlborough and Lady Frances Anne Emily Vane.1 She married Richard George Penn Curzon, 4th Earl Howe, son of General Richard William Penn Curzon-Howe, 3rd Earl Howe and Isabella Maria Katherine Anson, on 4 June 1883 at St. George's Church, St. George Street, Hanover Square, London, EnglandG.2 She died on 9 February 1906 at age 45.1

 Child of Lady Georgiana Elizabeth Spencer-Churchill and Richard George Penn Curzon, 4th Earl Howe